Zero Waste Kitchen Swaps

 The used coffee grounds and even leftover coffee work well to fertilize our plants.
 So I reuse my grounds by pouring them at the base of my rose bushes and the leftover coffee a lot of times I will save to pour into my house plants when I water them.
 You can also throw leftover coffee grounds into your compost if you have one.
 It is a great nitrogen addition.

-I do wash them and reuse them which is something but if you have any good suggestions please let me know in the comments.
 When you have enough scraps saved you can pull the scraps out of the freezer.
-Add them to a stock pot with water and salt then allow them to simmer on the stovetop for a day to make your own homemade veggie stock.
+Add them to a stock pot with water and salt then allow them to simmer on the stovetop for a day to make your own homemade veggie stock any time you need it.
+Not only does this create less waste its a great money saver as well.

 Something that I have tried and use currently in place of plastic wrap is these beeswax wraps.
 To make them you need grated beeswax and either a 100% cotton fabric or linen that you cut into squares and melt beeswax over the fabric.
 Today I am reusing an old 100% cotton t-shirt to make a few just to show them to you.